 2. Encourages more people to comment with their email address and URL, since they’re getting some kind of link back to their website, regardless whether it’s worth anything or not.

 3. Features can be extended with the use of various plugins (i.e. CommentLuv, GrowMap anti-spam, TwitterLink, Akismet)

 6. Comments are saved inside your WP database.

-1. Invites a ton of spammy comments, poor quality comments, bots and shameless link droppers.
+1. Invites a ton of spammy, poor quality comments, bots, and shameless link droppers.

-2. Need to use various other plugins to add features that Disqus already has built-in, putting more weight on page load times, CPU usage and all the rest of it!
+2. Need to use various other additional plugins to add features that Disqus already has built-in.
+More plugins mean more weight on page load times, CPU usage and all the rest of it!